 Note: This maintenance schedule is intended solely as a general guide.
 If performance decreases or if equipment operates unusually, check systems immediately.
 The maintenance needs of each piece of equipment will differ depending on factors such as duty cycle, temperature, air quality, and other factors.
 If you have doubts about your ability to safely service this tool, have a qualified technician service the equipment instead.

 Periodic Maintenance or When Replacing Saw Chain:

-- a.
-Clean and lubricate Chain Guide Bar and turn over. - b.
-Deburr Guide Bar as needed.
+Clean and lubricate Chain Guide Bar and turn over. c.

-c.
 Check Chain Sprocket for wear or damage.